Skip to main content

 3. Open the newly created storage account.

-4. Navigate to Containers and create a new container:
+5. Navigate to Containers and create a new container with the following settings:

 • Name: opencost-exports